gyulanemeth/bluefox.email/docs/projects/data-feeds.md

   - question: "Which email types support data feeds?"
     answer: "Data feeds are available on all email types: transactional emails, triggered emails, campaigns, and inside Send Email and Notify nodes within automations."
   - question: "How do I display feed content in my email template?"
-    answer: "Add a Loop block to your email in the drag-and-drop editor and set its expression to the variable name you assigned to the feed.
-Inside the loop, add content blocks such as text, image, or button elements and reference the item fields using merge tags such as item.title, item.link, or item.description."
+    answer: "In the Visual Editor, add a Loop block to your email in the drag-and-drop canvas and set its expression to the variable name you assigned to the feed.
+Inside the loop, add content blocks such as text, image, or button elements and reference the item fields using merge tags such as item.title, item.link, or item.description.
+In the Raw HTML or Plain Text editor, there's no canvas, so you write the loop directly with Handlebars syntax (e.g. {{#each articles}}...{{/each}}), using the Merge Tags panel to insert the feed variable and item fields at your cursor."
   - question: "What happens if a data feed fails to load when the email is being sent?"
     answer: "If the feed is marked as Required, the email will not be sent when the feed fails.
 If the feed is not marked as Required, the email is sent anyway and the loop simply renders nothing for that feed.
 Each feed's Required setting is evaluated independently when multiple feeds are attached to the same email."
   - question: "Can I attach multiple data feeds to one email?"
     answer: "Yes.
 You can add as many feeds as needed to a single email.
 Each feed has its own variable name so you can loop over them independently in the same template, for example one loop for news articles and another for featured products."
+  - question: "Do data feeds work in Raw HTML and Plain Text emails?"
+    answer: "Yes.
+Feeds are added the same way, from the Feeds section on the email card, regardless of editor.
+The only difference is how you consume them: the Visual Editor uses a drag-and-drop Loop block, while Raw HTML and Plain Text use directly-typed Handlebars loop syntax inserted via the Merge Tags panel."
 head:
   - - meta
     - name: description